wkayla/wkayla/README.md

 Education:

     🎓 B.S. in Statistics from the University of Wyoming

-      M.S. in Biostatistics from the University of Colorado Anschutz
+    🎓 M.S. in Biostatistics from the University of Colorado Anschutz

-Talks about:
+Talking about:

-    • Multivariate Methods
+    📊  Multivariate Methods

-    • Clinical trials
+    📊  Clinical trials

-    • R for Data Science
+    📊  R for Data Science

-Learns about:
+Learning about:

-    • Fundamentals of Python
+    📚 Fundamentals of Python

-    • Fundamentals of EHR data
+    📚 Electronic Health Records

-    • Fundamentals of Data Science Literacy
+    📚 Data Science

 Publications found here: